 Check Availability

-Often referred to as the “Poor man’s Vintage Port” because they emulate the qualities of a Vintage Port but are a fraction of the price.
-Crusted Ports are blends of at least two or more vintage years that age in wood for up to four years and ideally at least three years in bottle, left unfiltered and are intended to be aged in bottle for midterm cellaring (10-20 years).
-Crusted Ports are not often seen today outside of the UK, as LBVs have all but replaced them.
-They offer good quality at typically very good prices, and will need to be decanted just like a Vintage Port to remove the sediment (or “crust”).
-A little known Crusted Port factoid: Like VP, Crusted Porto must get used to its storage conditions and initially will throw more of a "crust", and then it will slow down as it acclimates to its surroundings and will continue to slowly mature.
+Sometimes referred to as the poor man’s vintage port because they emulate the qualities of a vintage port at a fraction of the price.
+Crusted ports are blends of at least two or more harvests aged in wood for up to four years and at least three years in a bottle left unfiltered and are intended to be aged in a bottle for midterm cellaring (10-20 years).
+Crusted ports are rare outside of the UK, as LBVs have all but replaced them.
+They offer fine quality at typically reasonable prices.
+They require decanting like a Vintage Port to remove the sediment (crust).

 Pink port is a relatively new variation on the market, first released in 2008 to appeal to a more youthful market.
-It is made with the same grapes and according to the same extremely strict rules that govern the production of vintage and tawny and ruby ports.
-It is technically a ruby port, but fermented the way a rosé wine would be, with a limited exposure to the grape skins, thus the pink colour.
-Bearing the hallmarks of a light ruby with its taste being lighter in style and containing a fruity flavour, it's commonly served cold in various ways.
+It is produced by using the same grapes and according to the same strict rules that govern the production of other ports.
+It is technically a ruby port but fermented with limited exposure to the grape skins, thus the pink colour.
+It bears the hallmarks of a light ruby with a lighter and more fruity taste.
+It is nice to drink chilled on a summer evening.

-This designates a higher quality version of the Ruby Port which used to be called, “Vintage Character” Port.
-A Reserve Ruby is typically a Port which is made by blending a variety of vintages, with an average age of 5-7 years.
-They are still fruit forward Ports, but have more complexity and structure than a Ruby Port due to the extra time in cask.
+A designation of a higher quality version of a ruby port that was once called the “vintage character” port.
+A Reserve Ruby is typically a port made by blending a variety of vintages, with an average age of 5-7 years.
+They are still fruit-forward Ports but have more complexity and structure than a Ruby Port due to the extra time in the cask.

-This is the most basic of wood-aged Ports and the youngest.
-A Ruby Port is a blend of several years, typically averaging 3-5 years old.
-They are simple and fruit driven given their young age and are less complex than a Reserve Ruby or Late Bottled Vintage Port which progressively move towards a Vintage Port in style.
-Ruby Port is vinified to be consumed upon release and is not meant to be aged at all, with primary, vibrant fruit character.
+Ruby is the most basic of wood-aged ports and the youngest with a vibrant character.
+A ruby port is a blend of several years, typically averaging 3-5 years old.
+They are simple and fruit-driven given their young age.
+They are less complex than a reserve ruby or a late bottled vintage port.
+Ruby ports are vinified to be consumed upon release and are not meant to be aged.

-A lot of people use these to cook with, (e.g. Poached pears or for a Port reduction) as they are less expensive than other types.
+Many people use ruby ports in cooking as they are less expensive than other types.
 Lightly chilled, these make a wonderful drink on a warm evening.
-Almost all Port producers make a reasonably priced bottle of Ruby Port and they are easy to find in a wine shop or on the shelves of your local grocer.
+Almost all Port producers make a reasonably priced bottle of ruby port.
+They are easy to find in a wine shop or on the shelves of your local grocer.
 Once opened, they last reasonably well, so there is no rush to finish the bottle.

 Appease your thirst for Port and learn about its production during this half-day tour in Porto.
 With your wine expert guide, visit multiple wine lodges and taste various Ports; learn how to identify the difference between Port families and how to taste them like a professional.
 Visit an interactive museum and a traditional wine cellar to learn about the history, harvest, and production of the wines of the Douro Valley.